5 Need-To-Know International River Signals

 Go

 Arm or paddle straight up and down vertically.
-This signal means “ready to go,” “ready to leave the eddie or continue downstream,” “this line is good to run,” or just straight “yes.”
+This signal means “ready to go,” “ready to leave the eddy or continue downstream,” “this line is good to run,” or just straight “yes.”
 If a pumping motion up and down is added, it can also mean “please hurry up.”

 Illustration of two paddlers, one with their paddle sticking vertically up in the air, indicating "go"Illustration of a paddler with their arm straight up in the air (like raising your hand)